 According to an ACE-sponsored study, stability ball crunches elicited a significant amount of muscle activation from the rectus abdominis, which makes sense because you are on an unstable surface.
 Take the crunch a step further and try to add a slight twist of the upper body at the top of the crunch to activate your obliques.
 For advanced exercisers, try lifting your opposite leg off the floor to meet your elbow at the peak of the crunch.
 Keep in mind that this is a challenging exercise.
 Try performing 10 crunches per side.

 Dynamic Ball Throws

 Grab a 5- to 10-pound medicine ball.
-Lie on the floor with knees bent and do crunches, but throw the ball slightly in the air on the way up, then catch it on the way down.
+Lie on the floor with knees bent and do crunches, but throw the ball slightly in the air on the way up and catch it on the way down.
 If you have access to a stable wall, assume crunch position perpendicular to the wall, with toes about a foot away.
 Hold the ball overhead, crunch up and throw it high against the wall.
-Try to catch the ball in the same position from which you threw it and lower yourself back down, tapping the ball to the ground behind your head.
+Try to catch the ball in the same position from which you threw it and lower yourself back down, tapping the ball to the floor behind your head.
 You also can activate the obliques by sitting with your right side parallel with the wall and leaning back about 45 degrees.
 Hold the ball to your left, twist to your right and throw the ball against the wall.
 Catch it and twist back to the left and tap the ball on the ground.
 Repeat 10 to 15 times per side.